The Pros and Cons of Sheep’s Wool Insulation

 Another major drawback of cellulose insulation is that its installation kicks up dust, which can irritate people with respiratory problems.

 Installing cellulose requires special equipment, whereas you may only need a staple gun to install sheep’s wool insulation.
-For those on a budget, cellulose wins over wool because of its more affordable price.

 Is Wool Insulation Better Than Fiberglass?